Great Ocean Road surf tours from Melbourne with Great Ocean Road Surf Tours

 These small group Great Ocean Road surf tours from Melbourne offer guests the chance to learn to surf on crowd-free beaches, under the watchful eyes of fully qualified and experienced surfing coaches.
 You’ll also get to see some of Victoria’s most pristine coastline along the way.
 Transport, commentary, lessons and lunch are included.
 Duration: 10 hours (approx.)

 A Pom, a German, a Swede and a bunch of Aussies boarded a bus…

 It sounds like the start of an elaborate joke, but it’s actually the beginning of our incredible day out recently with Great Ocean Road Surf Tours.
-Shows such as Home & Away have fostered a fairly strong belief around the world that all Australians are naturally adept on a board.
+Television shows like Home and Away have fostered a fairly strong belief around the world that all Australians are naturally adept on a board.
 Thankfully for people like me, who didn’t grow up anywhere near a beach, it’s good to know that you’re never too old to learn.